ARM-software/armnn/README.md

 API Documentation is available at https://github.com/ARM-software/armnn/wiki/Documentation.

+Dox files to generate Arm NN doxygen files can be found at armnn/docs/.
+Following generation the xhtml files can be found at armnn/documentation/

 ### Build Instructions

 Arm tests the build system of Arm NN with the following build environments: